HL7/FHIR-ONC-Meds/source/pages/pdmp.md

 Currently in the PDMP eco-system, EHR systems use a combination of NCPDP SCRIPT and PMIX/NIEM to access data from the state PDMP systems.
 Figure 3 below shows these data access patterns with and without intermediaries.

-{% include img.html img="pdmp-data-access-1.png" caption="Figure 3: EHRs using NCPDP and PMIX/NIEM to access PDMP data" %}
+{% include img.html img="pdmp-data-access-1.png" caption="Figure 3: Practitioners interacting with EHRs to access PDMP data using NCPDP and PMIX/NIEM standards" %}

 As shown in the figure above, a Practitioner uses the EHR to access PDMP data, which then initiates a NCPDP based RxHistoryRequest transaction requesting data for a patient.
 The request is normally routed to an intermediary such as Appriss, RxCheck or a StateHIE system.
 The intermediary typically converts this incoming NCPDP request to PMIX/NIEM format and initiates a request to the State PDMP systems.
 The response then comes back from the State PDMP system in PMIX/NIEM format which the intermediary converts it back to NCPDP RxHistoryResponse and makes it available to the EHR where the Practitioner can view the results.